ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-approaches-for-building-test-dsl.md

 ---
-title: DSL - 2
+title: '[WIP] Approaches for building DSL for UI tests'
-subtitle: Subtitle for "DSL - 2"
+subtitle: 'Subtitle for "[WIP] Approaches for building DSL for UI tests"'
 categories: [general, dsl]
 author: alex
 ---